 The 10 Most Expensive Liquids in the World

-Type 1 diabetics rely on injections of a certain life-saving liquid called insulin.
+People with diabetes—all people with type 1 diabetes and latent autoimmune diabetes in adults (LADA), many people type 2 diabetes and more—rely on injections of a certain life-saving liquid called insulin.
 But have you ever wondered what the exact cost of insulin is?
 And how does it weigh in (per gallon) against the most expensive liquids in the world?
 Hint: It’s a heavy weight!
 Let’s take a look, shall we?

 10. Human Blood: $1,500 per gallon